 6) The SMS-SC returns "Device Trigger Answer" with appropriate result of the successful or unsuccessful replace procedure.

-7) In case of successful replace, the new SM to be delivered uses the same procedure as per clause 5.3.2.x.2.
+7) In case of successful replace, the new SM to be delivered uses the same procedure as per clause 5.3.2.11.2.